alexisagostini/Learning-and-troubleshooting/README.md

 ```
 Sarai has a lot of work in progess!

-I will try in at another moment to avoid to take space
+I will try in at another moment to avoid to take CPU and Ram

+I anyway enderstood the process, slum is a automatic schedule of calcule.